ukri-bench/fenics-benchmark/README.md

 ## Building

-Use cmake to build, by creating a `build` subdirectory and using `cmake`, followed by `make`.
+* Use cmake to build, by creating a `build` subdirectory and using `cmake`, followed by `make`.
 It is necessary to choose between AMD and NVIDIA builds, see the cmake options, below.

+* Alternatively, use spack to build the benchmark and all dependencies, using the instructions in [spack](/spack/INSTALL).

 ### CMake options